How to Freeze Vegetables

 Beans: Lima, butter or pinto

 Harvest while the seed is in the green stage.
 Wash, shell, and sort according to size.

 Water blanch small beans 2 minutes, medium beans 3 minutes, and large beans 4 minutes.
+Steam blanch small beans 3 minutes, medium beans 5 minutes, and large beans 6 minutes.
 Promptly cool, drain, package, seal and freeze.

 Cook beets in boiling water until tender, or 25 to 30 minutes for small beets; 45 to 50 minutes for medium beets.
 Cool promptly in cold water.
 Peel, and remove stem and taproot.
 Cut into slices, julienne strips or cubes.
 Package, seal and freeze.

 Select firm, tender young stalks with compact heads.
 Remove leaves and woody portions.
 Separate heads into convenient-size sections, immerse in brine (4 teaspoons salt to 1 gallon water) for 30 minutes to remove insects, and then drain.
 Split lengthwise so flowerets are no more than 1½ inches across.